 Once frogs breed, their numbers can get out of control quickly, so keep your eyes open for eggs during mating season, which takes place in the spring and early summer months.
-Frog eggs are flat and gelatinous, and they're usually found on plants or in ponds or pools.
+Most frog eggs are found in gelatinous masses, and they're usually found in ponds or pools.
+You may also find them in containers that retain rainfall.
 When you see them, scoop them up and dispose of them.

 Set a Delicious Trap

-Frogs love bugs, and a five-gallon bucket of well-placed insects will capture a few frogs that will see your trap as a tasty buffet and jump right in.
+Frogs love bugs, and a five-gallon bucket or tall trash can of well-placed insects will capture a few frogs that will see your trap as a tasty buffet and jump right in.
 Once they're in the bucket, simply relocate them elsewhere.

 Build An Insurmountable Wall

 Find out where your frogs are coming from and going.
-Frogs love water and shade, so it makes sense that putting barriers of mesh or plastic fencing between the amphibians and comfort zones like pools, ponds and leafy, dark gardens will force them to set up camp elsewhere.
+Frogs love water and shade, so it makes sense that putting barriers of mesh or plastic fencing between the amphibians and comfort zones like pools and ponds will force them to set up camp elsewhere.